raspberrypilearning/chameleon-lights/en/step_4.md

 </div>

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">Functions</span> are blocks of code designed for a specific tasks that can be called whenever they are needed.
-This project uses a function for drawing a chameleon based on the colour that has been sensed by the SenseHAT colour sensor.
+<span style="color: #0faeb0">Functions</span> are blocks of code designed for specific tasks.
+You can define your own functions and then your group of code can then be called whenver you want to reuse it.
 </p>

 ### Create your chameleon function